joshmeranda/MyJournal/shells/README.md

 In the code above you should see that `cd` and `exit` are builtins because their side effects / output is produced by the shell directly, rather than passing the command to the kernel (or in this case `sh` for simplicity).

+Note: the common builtins `true` and `false` are also a good use case since creating a new process just to get a constant that is likely to be used commonly would be wasteful.